 Jupiter Lend Onboards Bitwise To Curate Ethena Market

-SINGAPORE, May 13, 2026 - Jupiter, a global onchain finance platform with over $3 trillion in lifetime trading volume, today announced the launch of an Ethena asset-focused lending market, curated with global crypto asset manager, Bitwise Asset Management, and powered by Fluid, the advanced onchain lending infrastructure provider of Jupiter Lend.
+SINGAPORE, May 13, 2026 (GLOBE NEWSWIRE) -- Jupiter, a global onchain finance platform with over $3 trillion in lifetime trading volume, today announced the launch of an Ethena asset-focused lending market, curated with global crypto asset manager, Bitwise Asset Management, and powered by Fluid, the advanced onchain lending infrastructure provider of Jupiter Lend.

 This marks the first time an institutional asset manager has curated a market for Jupiter's lending product, Jupiter Lend, signaling continued development of institutional participation in onchain lending.
 The inaugural lending market offers deep, scalable yield at institutional scale, with capacity designed to grow into the billions of dollars.
 By opening curation to traditional finance asset managers for the first time, Jupiter Lend establishes a framework to bridge institutional capital and leading lending infrastructure.